|1969 European Cup|

 During a 21-year professional career, Rossi appeared in 346 Serie A games, most notably representing A.C.
-Milan (12 seasons) with which he won 12 major titles, including five national championships and the 1994 Champions League.
+Milan (12 seasons) with which he won 12 major titles, including the 1994 Champions League.
+Rossi held the record for the longest streak without conceding a goal in Serie A history.
+In an 11-match span, he kept a clean sheet for 929 consecutive minutes.
 He was never capped by Italy.
-Rossi held the record for the longest streak without conceding a goal in Serie A history.
-In an 11-match span, from 12 December 1993 to 27 February 1994, he kept a clean sheet for 929 consecutive minutes.

 GK: Fabio Cudicini (Italy)

 He played Udinese, Roma, AC Milan and Brescia.
 He was remembered for his two stints with AC Milan.
 Between 1967 and 1972, he played for AC Milan.
 He helped Milan to win the 1969 European Cup.
-He won the European Cup in 1969.
-Before Milan, he played for Roma and Udinese.
-He won the Inter-Cities Fair Cup with Roma.
+Before Milan, he won the Inter-Cities Fair Cup with Roma.
 His son is Carlo Cudicini.
-He was playing in the same generation as Dino Zoff, Lozenzo Buffon and Enrico Albertosi.
-He was uncapped.
+He was uncapped because he was playing the same generation with Dino Zoff, Lozenzo Buffon and Enrico Albertosi

 RB: Mauro Tassotti (Italy)